 My name is Rajeev Kumar Singh.
-I’m a Software Engineer from India and the founder of this blog.
+I’m the founder, designer and editor of this blog.

-Callicoder is a programming blog where I write about programming languages, web development, desktop app development and devops.
+CalliCoder is a computer science education blog where I write about programming languages, web development, desktop app development and system design.

 I started this blog so that I can share whatever I learn during my day-to-day job with other programmers.
-It gives me immense pleasure when someone reads my articles and says that It has helped them.
+It gives me immense pleasure when people read my articles and say that It has helped them.

-Moreover, This blog helps me organize my thoughts and improve my overall knowledge because It forces me to do thourough research before writing any article.
+Moreover, This blog helps me organize my thoughts and improve my overall knowledge because It forces me to do thorough research before writing any article.

 What does Callicoder mean?